 Bourbon Vanilla Banana Bread

 This post may contain affiliate links.
 Please see my disclosure policy.

 Meet your new favorite breakfast: bourbon vanilla banana bread!
 Brown sugar, bourbon, and vanilla flavor this loaf and take the classic banana bread to new heights.
-To jazz up the top of the loaf, a sprinkling of sugary crisp candied walnuts add an addictive crunch to each tender slice.
+To jazz up the top of the loaf, a sprinkling of sugary crisp candied walnuts add a crunch to each tender slice.

+Bourbon Vanilla Banana Bread